JuHe0311/Heatwaves/README.md

 ## Correlation Analysis
 The program NDVI_correlation.py calculates the spearman correlation coefficient between two features of heat waves (HWMId and number of heat wave days) and the NDVI for one heat wave family.
 The correlation is performed grid-wise for every year and every cluster.
 The two features of the heat waves are summed up for one season so that we end up with one heat wave magnitude sum and the number of heat wave days at one grid point for every year and cluster.
 These values are correlated with the NDVI value at the respective grid point and year.
+The season start and end point can be calculated with the program define_seasons.py.
+Seasons are computed by taking the 10th and 90th percentile of the month distribution of the nodes of a given dataset.

 The program returns:
 - A correlation coefficient table for the HWMId correlation